-“But with all the fun, convenience, and profits come lots of risks to pedestrians in California,” warns our Los Angeles pedestrian accident attorney at Law Offices of Howard Craig Kornberg.
+“But with all the fun, convenience, and profits come lots of risks to pedestrians in California,” warns our Los Angeles pedestrian accident attorney at Law Offices of Howard Kornberg.
 “In Los Angeles, where I practice law, people are literally going crazy over electric scooters despite all the dangers and risks posed by motorized scooters.”

 Insurance companies and lawmakers scratching their heads over electric scooters

-In 2018, it is not something out of extraordinary to see electric scooters riding on local boardwalks and sidewalks.
+In 2018, it is not something extraordinary to see electric scooters riding on local boardwalks and sidewalks.
 Personally, I have witnessed an electric scooter colliding with a pedestrian in Los Angeles, and the victim was not able to recover damages simply because his insurance company refused to classify electric scooters as a mode of transportation.

 But insurance companies are not the only ones scratching their heads over electric scooters, as California lawmakers are also trying to figure out what to do with this trendy mode of transportation in the state.
 In particular, local lawmakers are mulling over whether or not electric rideables should be banned from sidewalks and boardwalks, and whether riders should be legally required to wear helmets.

 Another question that often arises in discussions regarding electric scooters is whether scooter riders should be allowed to use the new mode of transportation while under the influence of alcohol or drugs.
 But what our experienced pedestrian accident lawyer is going to focus on today is how electric scooters can be dangerous to pedestrians in California.